Skip to Content

 Growing Onions from Sets

 Because onion seeds can be so finicky and because I have a shorter growing season, I like to start my onions from sets.
 What is an onion set?
-It’s a tiny onion bulb (about the size of a dime), generally grown during the previous growing season, and then forced into dormancy.
-Growing onions from sets is definitely the easiest method, but also offers the least variety.
-You can usually find sets for white, yellow & red varieties.
-Planting onion sets is super easy – you just poke a hole about 2 inches deep in loose soil, put the bulb in with the neck facing up and cover with a little soil.
-Then in about 90 days you’ll have a full grown onion!
+It’s a tiny onion bulb (about the size of a dime).
+They are generally grown during the previous growing season, and then forced into dormancy.
+Growing onions from sets is the easiest method, but also offers the least variety.
+You can usually find sets for white, yellow, & red varieties.
+Planting onion sets is super easy.
+Simply poke a hole about 2 inches deep in loose soil, put the bulb in with the neck facing up, and cover it with a little soil.
+Then in about 90 days you’ll have a full-grown onion!

 Caring for your onion plants

-Onions like loose compost-y soil with good drainage and full sun.
+Onions like loose compost rich soil with good drainage and full sun.
 They love raised beds and will grow great even in containers.
 Mulching around the onions will help discourage weeds and keep the soil moist.
-If you like, when you are setting your onions out, you can mix in a little time released fertilizer (go easy on the fertilizer though because too much nitrogen can discourage bulbs from forming).
+If you like, when you are setting your onions out, you can mix in a little time-released fertilizer.
+Go easy on the fertilizer though because too much nitrogen can discourage bulbs from forming.

 For the most part, they don’t need a lot of care and just want to be left alone to grow.
-Just keep the soil moderately moist (not too wet or the bulbs will rot) and keep the weeds away and onions are good to go!
+Keep the soil moderately moist (not too wet or the bulbs will rot).
+Keep the weeds away, and onions are good to go!
 You’ll want to give each plant about 4-6 inches of space.
 If you plant them too close together, the extras can be thinned and eaten as small green onions or scallions.

 When the onions are almost ready to harvest, they will start to slump over

-From here you can either braid the stalks together to hang the onions for winter storage or chop the stalks off and store the onions in a mesh bag or other airy container (I store mine in an older steamer basket in my pantry cabinet).
-Keep the onions in a cool, dry location and depending on the variety they will keep for up to a year!
+From here you can either braid the stalks together to hang the onions for winter storage or chop the stalks off and store the onions in a mesh bag or other airy container.
+I store mine in an old steamer basket in my pantry cabinet.
+Keep the onions in a cool, dry location.
+Depending on the variety they will keep for up to a year!

 An old steamer basket in the back of the pantry provides an airy, dark winter storage area.
-These onions are going on 9 months since harvested and still taste great!
+These onions are going on 9 months since harvest and still taste great!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.